- Approximately 85% of Canadians agree that having an emergency kit is important but only 40% have one.

 - Make a home contents inventory.
 Should you need to file a claim as a result of a natural disaster damaging your home, it’s important to have an updated list of possessions you have.
 Also, include the name and contact information of your insurance company or broker, the policy number, and details about your home insurance coverage.

-It’s also a smart idea to test your emergency plan while maintaining physical distancing during the COVID-19 lockdown.
+It’s also a smart idea to test your emergency plan while maintaining physical distancing during the ongoing COVID-19 restrictions.
 Be sure to discuss with each member of your family what they should do in the event of things like a severe storm, power outages, floods, wildfires or any other emergency.

-The following items should be included in your emergency survival toolkit and preparations:
+The following items should be included in your emergency survival kit:

-- Important documents (identification, health cards, and copies of medical prescriptions)
+- Important documents (identification, health cards, copies of medical prescriptions, home and auto policy numbers)

 - Non-perishable food and bottled water (four to six litres per person for each day)